The Fly (1986 film): Critical response

 Chicago Tribune film critic Gene Siskel named The Fly as the tenth-best film of 1986.
 In agreement with Siskel, fellow Chicago film critic Roger Ebert of the Chicago Sun-Times, said the film was on his top 20 films list for 1986 and that "Goldblum, I think, deserves an Academy Award nomination" for his role in The Fly.
 In 1989, Premiere and American Film magazines both conducted independent polls of American film critics, directors and other such groups to determine the best films of the 1980s, and The Fly appeared on both lists.

 John Nubbin reviewed The Fly for Different Worlds magazine and stated that "Choosing to remake The Fly and clean up its mistakes was more than a wise move.
 It may have been the first step in pointing up the problem Hollywood has been having with its 're-creations.'
 Maybe, just maybe, if some others can profit from this lesson, the next remake will be of Planet of the Prehistoric Women, which could use all the help it could get, and not Forbidden Planet, which is all right just the way it is."

-In 2005, Time magazine film critics Richard Corliss and Richard Schickel included The Fly in their list of the Time's All-Time 100 Movies.
+In 2005, Time magazine film critics Richard Corliss and Richard Schickel included The Fly in their list of the Times All-Time 100 Movies.
 Time later named it one of the 25 best horror films.
 The film was ranked #33 on Bravo's The 100 Scariest Movie Moments.
 Similarly, the Chicago Film Critics Association named The Fly the 32nd scariest film ever made.
 In 2021, The Daily Star ranked The Fly at the top of its list of greatest short story adaptations, praising the film for "exhibit[ing] how greater a short story can evolve, and very much become its own detached, barely recognisable thing."